-It is desirable that as many shares as possible be represented at the meeting.
+It is desirable that as many shares as possible be represented at the Annual Meeting.
 If you do not expect to attend, and would like your shares represented, please sign the enclosed proxy and return it as soon as possible in the envelope provided.
+The Corporation urges shareholders to review the Meeting Materials before voting.